These 7 minute air fryer sausage patties are so simple to make and give you perfectly cooked breakfast meat every time.

 Do I need to add fat?

-There is no need to add cooking oil or extra fat to this recipe.
-The frozen sausage patties already have enough fat.
+The best part about these easy air fryer sausage patties is that there is no need to add cooking oil, cooking spray or extra fat to this recipe.
+The frozen sausage patties and fresh patties already have enough fat.

 Can you use fresh or frozen sausage?